tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## IBM Bluemix Auto-Scaling

 This plug-in provides steps to interact with the Auto-Scaling for Bluemix service by using the REST API.
-Currently the plug-in supports attaching an Auto-Scaling policy to a Bluemix application with authorization support from the IBM Containers plug-in. **Platform Support:**
+Currently the plug-in supports attaching an Auto-Scaling policy to a Bluemix application with authorization support from the IBM Containers plug-in.

 ---

 |Back to ...||IBM Bluemix Auto-Scaling |Latest Version|
 | :---: | :---: | :---: | :---: |
 |[All Plugins](../index.md)|[Top](#contents)|[Readme](bluemix-autoscale/README.md)|[2.1100942](https://raw.githubusercontent.com/UrbanCode/IBM-UCD-PLUGINS/main/files/bluemix-autoscale/bluemix-autoscale-2.1100942.zip)|